Njorunn Alpine Fleece | Full Restock Now Live

 Planning a ‘Start Arc’

 “A Start Arc is a single point and number that indicates how well you're starting the initial wingsuit flight, normally around 200m down and 200m forwards.
-On Aconcagua it was longer so potentially on Lhotse’s wall’s at 8,100m it’s 400m down and 400m away from the cliff face.
+On Aconcagua it was longer so potentially on Lhotse’s wall at 8300m it'll be 400m down and 400m away from the cliff face.
 It's a one-to-one 45-degree slope.
-I'm going to be 350 metres away the first ledge obstacle that comes out to 50m – a comfortable margin.”
+I'm going to be 350 metres away when the first ledge obstacle that comes out to 50m – a comfortable margin.”

 Finding the First-Ever Exit Point, by Accident…